Prashik2/springboot-mockito/README.md

-# springboot-mockito
+# spring-boot-mockito
-Junit Test cases using mockito
+How to write Unit test case using mockito framework